Our top 5 commonly asked questions about justice.

 The language of social justice is actually Catholic in origin from the mid 1800’s.
 In the broad Christian tradition that is our term.
 Even there, if you try to assign (social justice) to a secular academy, you are doing something that is ahistorical.
 Thabiti Anyabwile. ” MacArthur’s Statement on Social Justice is Aggravating Evangelicals.”
 Quick to Listen from Christianity Today.
 12 September 2018, https://www.christianitytoday.com/ct/2018/september-web-only/john-macarthur-statement-social-justice-gospel-thabiti.html

-Sunday to Saturday: Everyone believes they know what justice is and that they are on the right side – and that simply cannot be true.
-As sinful people, we will inevitably screw up and do an injustice to another human being.
+Sunday to Saturday: Everyone believes they know what justice is and that they are on the right side of it.
+That simply cannot be true.
+As sinful people, we will inevitably err and do an injustice to another human being.
 This should give us pause to proceed with humility and grace when engaging in conversations about justice.

 Nearly everyone thinks they are on justice’s side.
 Both pro-life and pro-choice partisans frame their position as the one that is on the side of justice.
 Both opponents and proponents of affirmative action insist that their way is the way of equity and the other side is perpetuating unfairness.
 But underneath all the name calling are sharp differences of opinion about what justice actually is.
 Tim Keller, Generous Justice (New York: Penguin Books, 2012 ) 150.